Michael Jackson: Increased tabloid speculation (1986–1987)

-Jackson worked with George Lucas and Francis Ford Coppola on the 17-minute $30 million 3D film Captain EO, which ran from 1986 at Disneyland and Epcot, and later at Tokyo Disneyland and Euro Disneyland.
+Jackson worked with George Lucas and Francis Ford Coppola on a 17-minute $30 million 3D film, Captain EO, which ran from 1986 at Disneyland and Epcot, and later at Tokyo Disneyland and Euro Disneyland.
 After having been removed in the late 1990s, it returned to the theme park for several years after Jackson's death.
+As a Jehovah's Witness, Jackson would evangelize door-to-door while donning a disguise.

-In 1987, Jackson disassociated himself from the Jehovah's Witnesses.
-Katherine Jackson said this might have been because some Witnesses strongly opposed the Thriller video.
-Michael had denounced it in a Witness publication in 1984.
+In 1987, Ebony reported that Jackson had disassociated himself from the Jehovah's Witnesses.
+Katherine Jackson said this might have been because some Witnesses strongly opposed the Thriller video, which Michael denounced in a Witness publication in 1984.
+While former members are usually shunned by their families, Jackson's mother kept in contact with him.
+In 2001, Jackson told an interviewer he was still a Jehovah's Witness.